 Q: How often should I reapply zinc oxide sunscreen?

-A: As a rule, you should reapply sunscreen every two hours immediately after swimming, sweating, or towel drying.
+A: As a rule, you should reapply sunscreen every two hours and immediately after swimming, sweating, or towel drying.
 This applies to all sunscreens, not just those containing zinc oxide.

 Conclusion